radian-software/straight.el/README.md

 when you invoke `M-x straight-check-package` or `M-x straight-check-all`.
 If you prefer to avoid this performance hit, or do not have `find(1)` installed, then you can remove these symbols from the list.
-In that case, you will probably want to add `check-on-save` to the list.
-This causes `straight.el` to use `before-save-hook` to detect package modifications as you make them (modifications made by the `straight.el` repository management commands are also detected).
+In that case, you will probably want to add either `check-on-save` or `watch-files` to the list.

+`check-on-save` causes `straight.el` to use `before-save-hook` to detect package modifications as you make them (modifications made by the `straight.el` repository management commands are also detected).
 This reduces init time, but modifications made outside of Emacs (or modifications that bypass `before-save-hook`) are not detected.
 Pull requests extending the number of cases in which `straight.el` is able to detect live modifications are welcome.
 Also, for the sake of efficiency, this form of modification checking is restricted to subdirectories of `~/.emacs.d/straight/repos`, so you must put your local repositories into that directory for it to work.
 (Pull requests to change this would be welcome.)

+`watch-files` causes `straight.el` to automatically invoke a filesystem watcher to detect modifications as they are made, inside or outside of Emacs.
+For this setting to work, you must have `python3` and [`watchexec`][watchexec] installed on your `PATH`.
+By default, the watcher persists after Emacs is closed.
+You can stop it manually by running `M-x straight-watcher-stop`, and start it again by running `M-x straight-watcher-start`.
+The watcher script is designed so that when one instance is started, all the others gracefully shut down, so you don't have to worry about accidentally ending up with more than one.
+There is nothing exciting in the process buffer for the watcher, but if you are interested in it then its name is given by `straight-watcher-process-buffer`.

+There is probably no good reason to use both `check-on-save` and `watch-files` at the same time.
+Your configuration can dynamically switch between which one is used depending on `(executable-find "watchexec")` or similar.

 If you prefer to eschew automatic package rebuilding entirely, you can just set `straight-check-for-modifications` to `nil`.
 In that case, packages will only be rebuilt when metadata (e.g. the recipe or the Emacs version) changes, or when you manually invoke `M-x straight-rebuild-package` or `M-x straight-rebuild-all`.

+Regardless of your preferred setting for `straight-check-for-modifications`, you should set it before the `straight.el` bootstrap snippet is run, since hooks relating to this variable are set during bootstrap.

 On Microsoft Windows, `find(1)` is generally not available, so the default value of `straight-check-for-modifications` is instead